-As of D2.3, the SmartMDSD Toolchain implements composition structures related to the roles "Domain Expert" (i.e. "Service Designer"), "Component Supplier", "System Builder", and "Behavior Developer".
+As of D2.3, the SmartMDSD Toolchain implements composition structures related to the roles "Domain Expert" (i.e. "Service Designer"), "Component Supplier", "System Builder", "Performance Designer", and "Behavior Developer".
 A dedicated Wiki page on "SmartMDSD Toolchain Support for the RobMoSys Ecosystem Organization" describes the tooling support for the different roles.
-The Papyrus for Robotics toolchain has the strong focus at composition structures for the "Safety Engineer".
+The Papyrus for Robotics toolchain has a strong focus on composition structures for the "Safety Engineer".

-The following sections 2.2, 2.3, 2.4 and 2.5 accordingly address the Tasks T2.2, T2.3, T2.4 and T2.5 and individually refer to the according Wiki pages that describe the role-based composition structures in RobMoSys.
+The following sections 2.1, 2.2, 2.3, and 2.4 accordingly address the Tasks T2.2, T2.3, T2.4 and T2.5 and individually refer to the according Wiki pages that describe the role-based composition structures in RobMoSys.